 Measure the flour, yeast, salt and sugar into the bowl of an electric stand mixer.
 Lightly mix the ingredients together.

-Add the butter and Tangzhong.
+Add the egg and Tangzhong.
 Use the dough hook to start to incorporate everything together.
 Slowly add the milk until a sticky dough starts to form.
-You may not need all of the milk, or you might need to add a splash more.
+Then add the butter, one tablespoon at a time.

 Knead the dough on medium speed for 10-15 minutes until you have a dough which passes the windowpane test.